AC59852/arnaout_a_bradley_p_caron_a_nguyen_h_RHAC/README.md

 <br>
 with PHP and HTML, styled using SASS.
 <br>
-The advertisement campaign including events, full motion ads, posters, research and more.
+The advertisement campaign includes events, full motion ads, posters, research and more.

 ### Future Goals
 Future plans for the site include creating a full scale Instagram API to track hashtags and posts about #NoShame.